apollographql/apollo-server/docs/source/schema/unions-interfaces.md

 ```

 This query uses [inline fragments](https://graphql.org/learn/queries/#inline-fragments) to fetch a `Result`'s `title` (if it's a `Book`) or its `name` (if it's an `Author`).
-FIXME it would be helpful to show what the result looks like (eg, it's not obvious that there isn't an extra level of nesting in the output corresponding to the union).
-Also practically speaking you almost certainly want to query `__typename` with your union, and this page doesn't mention `__typename` at all!

 Here's a valid result for the above query: